Section Attributes

 Display name in the section editor.

-protected static string $name = 'Announcement Bar';
+protected static string $name = 'Announcement Bar';or

 public static function name(): string